stsiwo/seo_overview/README.md

 ### Why

 generally, backlinks are good for SEO since it is a proof that other website trusts you, but it might affect differently base on the type of backlinks. for example, if famouse website has backlink to your web page, it would affect your SEO positively. on the other hands, if bad website put backlink to your web page, it might affect SEO negatively.

+#### followed

+the backlink must be followed otherwise, you don't get the link equity. (e.g., no follow attribute of the link)

 #### diversity of Domains / Types